SPP-09 General Drafting Practices

 It is preferred that enlargements are drawn at a larger scale but where this is not practicable the enlargement must be clearly annotated as being ‘NOT TO SCALE’.

-Because Plans are photo-reduced for search purposes a graphical (bar) scale suitable for measuring distances on the Plan shall be shown on each Plan.
+A graphical (bar) scale suitable for measuring distances on the Plan shall be shown on each graphics sheet.
 It is best practice to show the Bar Scale close to and under the Representative Fraction.

 The Line Styles that should be used:

 8 Text Styles

 The text sizes and styles listed are those recommended to ensure readability of plans when photo-reduced, reproduced or faxed.